jamesbroady/core_personal/docs/sdk/pipelines/Overview.md

 ## Conclusion

-RTDIP Pipelines allow for modular components to be setup as a series of steps to for a task of a job.
-This job is then able to be deployed to an orcehstration engine to be run as per the relevant use case.
+RTDIP Pipelines allow for modular components to be setup as a series of steps for a task of a job.
+This job is then able to be deployed to an orchestration engine to be run as per the relevant use case.